xdvom03/klaus/README.md

 # How to use?

 Download files.
 I use Portacle on Linux Ubuntu to run the program.
 I put a compressed version of the entire system (minus data, see below) in the repository as "system.zip".
 Install Portacle (https://portacle.github.io/) into the "portacle" folder inside.
 Load and compile all files in ordr specified by numbers (they are there to properly sort alphabetically).
 Run (redownload \*classes-folder\*) to fetch the required data.
-Run in the REPL by typing in (run).
+Edit the database by typing in (db) or use the program by typing in (run).
 Start by rebuilding the corpus.
 Then refer to the documentation.

 # Caveat emptor